 We often see this process in nature—for example, in glow worms, fireflies, and jellyfish.
 It also has extensive biological applications, such as acting as labels for immunoassays or probing DNA.
 You could also use chemiluminescence for synthetic purposes, such as creating glow sticks or detecting pollution levels in the atmosphere.

 Electroluminescence is the emission of light in response to an electric current or electric field being applied across the material.
 This is used in optoelectronic materials, often semiconductors.
 Excess electrons are injected into excited states by doping the material (e.g. to create a p-n junction), or by applying a strong electric field across it.
 These electrons then relax back to their ground state, emitting a photon.

 Electroluminescence is used in dashboard displays and in some nightlights.
 However, the most common use of electroluminescence is in light emitting diodes.

 Reflectance spectroscopy studies the way that light scatters off a surface or sample.
-There are many types of reflectance spectroscopy, but two main types are specular and diffuse reflection.
-Specular reflectance is used to measure more ideal reflectors such as mirrors.
-It can be a useful property to examine when you are determining a materials suitability for a certain use.
+There are many types of reflectance spectroscopy, but the two main types are specular and diffuse reflection.
+Specular reflectance is used to measure more ideal reflectors, such as mirrors.
+It can be a useful property to examine when you are determining a material's suitability for a certain use.
 Diffusive reflection measures the way light reflects or scatters off a textured or rough surface.